Ren-B-7/HTTP-Game-handler/README.md

 # Todo

+### Lua
+Remove all instances of LUA code, it will be phased out with all rust.

-### Lua-Rust
+### Rust
-Start Rust backend for the chess game
+Finish Rust backend + cli for the chess game
-Finish lua cli for chess game

 ### Font end
 Complete frontend for tha game page js/html/css